Kai-Oshiro/abn2db/README.md

 # abn2db
 ## Overview

-The `abn2db` library is a collection of Python scripts designed to handle the conversion, merging, and shuffling of training data in ML_ABN files.
+`abn2db` library is a collection of Python scripts designed to handle the conversion, merging, and shuffling of training data in ML_ABN files.
 These scripts facilitate the manipulation of data files used in machine learning workflows.

 > Please note that this code may be verbose and not optimized, which could result in longer processing times for merging large ML_ABN files.
 >